Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 <img width="950" src="https://github.com/user-attachments/assets/62cdfaf2-b0c6-4033-b0c9-dfcff567bf11">

-<br /><br />
+<br /><br/>

-This **FLSUN-OS** is an Open Source version uses the microSD port of the core board to boot on a new OS.
-Which means that the original OS is not modified.
-It’s a kind of dual boot, a simple removal of the microSD card allows to boot on the original OS.
+**FLSUN-OS** is an Open Source version for **FLSUN S1** that uses the microSD port of the core board to boot on a new OS.

+Which means that the Stock OS is not modified.
+It’s a kind of dual boot, a simple removal of the microSD card allows to boot on the Stock OS.

-This new OS is based on Debian 12 Bookworm and is ready to use.
+This new OS is based on ***Debian 12 Bookworm*** and is ready to use.

 Benchmark comparison between **STOCK OS** (Board flsun) and our **FLSUN-OS**: [Geekbench.com](https://browser.geekbench.com/v5/cpu/compare/22823940?baseline=22823878)